vacekj/wagmi-permit/README.md

 });
 ```

-or in directly in the function
+or directly in the function

 ```typescript jsx
 <button